 The TCPU1 is used to detect the CPU temperature.
 The TSYS1 is used to detect the system environment temperature.
-You can see the readings in the BIOS or in the hardware monitoring application main screen.
+You can see the readings in the BIOS or the hardware monitoring screen.

 (7).
-USB2 Header: Additional USB Plugs Header
+USB2 and USB3 Headers: Additional USB Plugs Header